mycrazycracy/speaker-embedding-with-phonetic-information/README.md

 Before running the scripts, you should first go through the Kaldi SRE16 v2 recipe since the scripts share the same idea.

-We will also update the script on VoxCeleb and Librispeech soon.
+We will also update a new simplified c-vector and scripts on VoxCeleb and Librispeech soon.

 ## Files